eskapandr/DataLearn/DE-101/Module02/README.md

 ## 2. Loading data into the database.
 Creating SQL tables from Excel spreadsheets

 Then we needed to load data into the database from the Superstore.xlsx file.
 I used SQL scripts prepared by the course team.
-But there are other ways for doing that, like converting Excel spreadsheets into .csv files and loading them directly into Dbeaver or using [SQL Alchemy](https://www.sqlalchemy.org/).
+But there are other ways for doing that, like converting Excel spreadsheets into .csv files and loading them directly into Dbeaver or like using [SQL Alchemy](https://www.sqlalchemy.org/).

 ```python
 #installing and import packages